 Debit Cards

-A recent WSFS Money Trends study found that 38% of respondents were using their debit cards more than the year prior.
+A recent WSFS Money Trends survey found that 38% of respondents were using their debit cards more than the year prior.

 Your debit card will draw the funds directly from your bank account, whether you’re paying at the grocery store, paying an online bill or withdrawing cash from an ATM.
 For many consumers, using their debit card can be a helpful way to stay on budget vs. using a credit card, which can be particularly useful during periods of inflation and rising rates.